hadetan/MVP-ai-screen-capture/story.md

 - [x] Implement microphone capture path toggled on/off.

 Phase 4 — Chunking & Consumer API
-- [ ] Implement chunking logic that accumulates audio and video for a configured chunk duration and emits an in-memory chunk (struct with metadata and raw bytes).
+- [x] Implement chunking logic that accumulates audio and video for a configured chunk duration and emits an in-memory chunk (struct with metadata and raw bytes).
-- [ ] If `DEBUG_SAVE=1`, write each chunk to a temporary file with naming including timestamp (e.g., `debug_output/chunk-{timestamp}-video.raw` and `chunk-{timestamp}-audio.pcm`), and write logs to help human inspection.
+- [x] If `DEBUG_SAVE=1`, write each chunk to a temporary file with naming including timestamp (e.g., `debug_output/chunk-{timestamp}-video.raw` and `chunk-{timestamp}-audio.pcm`), and write logs to help human inspection.
-- [ ] Wire up channels that deliver the chunk to a placeholder consumer (AI publisher stub).
-The UI should be able to see chunk boundaries via events.
+- [x] Wire up channels that deliver the chunk to a placeholder consumer (AI publisher stub).
+The UI should be able to see chunk boundaries via events (consumer thread and channel in place; UI event emission pending).

 Phase 5 — Tauri Commands & UI
 - [ ] Add command functions in `src-tauri/src/lib.rs` and wire them to UI calls (e.g., `start_capture`, `stop_capture`, `select_target`, `toggle_mic`).